andremann/SKG-IF/docs/source/organisations.rst

 Organisations
 #############
-TODO Description
+This section is to describe the metadata fields for the **Organization** entity.

 Properties
 ==========
-This section is to describe the metadata fields for the **Organisations**.

 Local identifier
 ----